Secure Docker Containers with These Data Management Software Options

 - Mask sensitive mount points like /proc to limit host access.

-- Avoid baking secrets into images.
-Pass them securely at runtime via network security toolkits like HashiCorp Vault, AWS Secrets Manager, etc.
+- Pass sensitive credentials securely at runtime via network security toolkits like HashiCorp Vault, AWS Secrets Manager, etc.

-- For access controls, integrate secrets management with your identity provider, like Active Directory, Okta, and Auth0.
+- Integrate secrets management with your identity provider, like Active Directory, Okta, and Auth0.

 - Rotate secrets periodically.